mglerner/IntroToBiophysics/README.md

 ### "Heat" is molecules moving ###

 Chapter three asks "what's the ideal gas law, and where does it come from?"
-Luckily for you, this is all review from Physics 125!
-This will give us a chance to review a bit about probability and make sure we understood what we were doing in Physics 125.
+This will give us a chance to learn a bit about probability and make sure we understood the kinetic theory of gas as it was presented in intro Physics.
+If you took Physics 125, this will almost all be review!
 Ballpark estimate: 2 class days.

 ### Random Walks, Friction and Diffusion ###